spatie/typescript-transformer/docs/usage/formatters.md

 weight: 7
 ---

-This output file with all the transformed types can be formatted using tools like Prettier, you can automatically run prettier when the output file is generated as such:
+This output file with all the transformed types can be formatted using tools like Prettier.
+We ship a Prettier formatter by default with the package which will run Prettier after the output file is generated.
+It can be configured as such:

 ```php
 $config = TypeScriptTransformerConfig::create()